Selling your home but not sure how to go about it?

-You’re probably looking for a roadmap to take you through the steps of selling a house.
+You’re probably looking for a roadmap to guide you through the process –– one that simplifies the steps to selling a house.

 So you can find a qualified buyer, collect your proceeds, and move on to life’s next chapter.